OpenMendel/MendelImpute.jl/docs/src/man/performance.md

 ## Gotcha 1: Run MendelImpute in parallel

 To run `MendelImpute.jl` in parallel,
-1. Execute `export JULIA_NUM_THREADS=4` **before** starting Julia.
-We recommend number of threads equal to the number of physical CPU cores on your machine.
+1. To use 4 threads, execute `export JULIA_NUM_THREADS=4` **before** starting Julia.
 2. Verify the Julia session is running is parallel by executing `Threads.nthreads()` in Julia
 3. Set the number of BLAS threads to be 1 by `using LinearAlgebra; BLAS.set_num_threads(1)`.
 This avoids [oversubscription](https://ieeexplore.ieee.org/document/5470434).

 !!! note

-    Do not use hyper-threading.
-In other words, don't set the number of Julia threads to be more than number of physical CPU cores.
+    We recommend number of threads equal to the number of physical CPU cores on your machine. **Do not use hyper-threading!!** In other words, don't set the number of Julia threads to be more than number of physical CPU cores.
 Hyperthreading is valuable for I/O operations (in our experience), but not for linear algebra routines used throughout MendelImpute.

 ## Gotcha 2: `max_d` too high (or too low)